ptrxpl/CycleGAN-summer-winter/README.md

 - size 128x128 images
 - "Next, we can define a function that will create the 9-resnet block version for 256 × 256 input images.
 This can easily be changed to the 6-resnet block version by setting image_shape to (128x128x3) and n_resnet function argument to 6 . "
 - the model is saved every 2 epochs (40 saved models, AtoB and with BtoA)

+### Selected model
+The model from iteration 89364 (epoch 44) was chosen because it provides the best results according to screenshots.
+The final epochs showed dA close to or equal to zero - the failure to teach these epochs.